Nichi Vendola: President of Apulia

+President of Italian Left

 On 17 December 2016, Left Ecology Freedom (SEL) was dissolved and merged with the Italian Left, on 19 February 2017.
+Since 26 November 2023, he has been the president of Sinistra Italiana.

 In May 2021, Vendola was sentenced to 3.5 years in prison, due to involvement in the Ilva scandal.
 He said he had been "condemned without a shred of evidence" and that he would appeal the ruling.

 Homophobic insults

-During his political career he received insults related to his homosexuality.
+During his political career, he received insults related to his homosexuality.
 In 2012 he was insulted by Luigi Marattin, a member of the municipal government of Ferrara affiliated with the centre-left Democratic Party.
-In October 2013 Alessandro Morelli, leader of the Lega Nord at the comune of Milan, published an image of Vendola on Facebook with the words "Gay and pedophile".
+In October 2013 Alessandro Morelli, leader of the Lega Nord at the comune of Milan, published an image of Vendola on Facebook with the words "Gay and paedophile".
 Morelli apologized the next day.

 Personal life

 Vendola has lived with his partner Edward "Ed" Testa since 2004.
 In 2016, the couple used surrogacy in California to have a baby, Tobia Antonio.

 Vendola is also a poet: some of his poems have been collected in a book, named L'ultimo mare ("The last sea").
 His figure has inspired a biographical film, Nichi.
 Vendola is a devout Roman Catholic, although he opposes many of the church's social positions.

 On 17 October 2018, Vendola had a heart attack, but he is in no danger after being fitted with a stent at Rome's Gemelli Hospital.